 Budget.
-Big or small, every event has one and every event needs one.
-Putting an event together takes a lot of planning and can also take a lot of money.
+Big or small, every event has one, and every event needs one.
+Putting an event together takes much planning and can also take a significant amount of money.
 With all the moving parts, it can be hard to know what to look for in terms of budget surprises.
-The list can get pretty long, but Jon and Steve have pinpointed the vital ones- and some you may not have even thought of.
+The list can get pretty long, but Jon and Steve have pinpointed the important ones- and some you may not even have occurred to you.

 Rigging is the structure that is hung from the venue ceiling or roof that is used to hang lights, speakers, or projection.
 This can be a huge hidden cost, especially if your venue charges per rigging point.

 Labor may be the most surprising of unexpected costs for your event.
 Every event requires people to put everything together.
-Whether it's the sound guy, video operator, or the team putting up the stage, they all play a big part in getting your event together, and they all need to be paid.
-The big shock comes when the event goes longer than planned and overtime charges kick in.
-While you may not be able to predict when and if you will go into overtime, careful planning and budgeting will make sure that if it happens, you are prepared.
+Whether it's the sound guy, video operator, or the team putting up the stage, they all play a big part in getting your event together, and they all have a cost.
+The big shock comes when your show goes longer than planned, and overtime charges kick in.
+You may not be able to predict when and if you will go into overtime.
+But with careful planning and budgeting will make sure that if it happens, it will help prepare you.

 Being aware of the types of event budget surprises that could happen will allow you to better plan for your event.
-Surprises are bound to happen, but having a plan in mind and being aware of where the surprises can come into play can go a long way in making sure everyone ends up happy- your boss, you, the attendees, and the event production team that helped pull the event together.
+Surprises are bound to happen.
+Having a project in mind, and being aware of where the surprises can come into play can go a long way.
+You want to make sure everyone ends up happy, like your boss, you, the attendees, and the event production team that helped pull the event together.